Got Questions? We’ve got answers.

 Yes and No. Towns close to the border are usually fine using US Dollars or Mexican Pesos.
 As you get deeper into the country, however, many places only accept Mexican Pesos.
 Most ATMs will only dispense in Pesos but some will give out US Dollars.

 Yes, but you need the proper documentation in case you are asked for it.
 Your veterinarian needs to issue a clean bill of health showing your pet has had all its vaccinations.
-The form is called International Certificate of Good Health (Form 77-043) and it essentially certifies your pet has been examined, is in good health, and is current on its vaccinations.
+The form is called International Certificate of Good Health (Form 77-043) and it essentially certifies your pet has been examined, is in good health, and is currently on its vaccinations.